Distributed Local Verification using Proofs with(out) Errors: Local Verification with Oracular Proofs

+\textbf{\textsc{Discover-Parent}($v$) Subroutine:} (Algorithm \ref{alg:parent}) Let us handle the easier cases first.
+If $v$ is a leaf, its only neighbor is its parent.
+If $v$ is not a leaf, but it is a tree node and has exactly one neighbor $p$ with degree more than $1$, the node $p$ is its parent.
+However, when $v$ is a tree node lying on a $v$-centered route of $5$ nodes, it finds at least one base string under the oracular proof $L_O^*$.

-Under the subroutine \textsc{Discover-Parent}$(v)$, if $v$ is a tree node, it finds at least one base string under the oracular labeling $L_O^*$.
-Rather than immediately accepting this labeling, $v$ performs an additional verification step to check whether there exists any string within $N_2(v)$ that does not belong to the corresponding set of tree strings.
+When $v$ sees a base string $S_b$, rather than immediately taking the decision of acceptance, $v$ performs an additional verification step to check whether there exists any length-$5$ string within its $N_2(v)$ corresponding to some $v$-centered route that does not belong to $t(S_b)$.
+If $v$ finds a length-$5$ string within $N_2(v)$ that is not in $t(S_b)$, it disregards $S_b$ and considers another base string.
 Table \ref{table:refined-membership} shows which base strings belong to the tree string sets associated with other base strings.
 However, there is no two base strings $S_{bi}$ and $S_{bj}$ for which both $S_{bi} \in t(S_{bj})$ and $S_{bj} \in t(S_{bi})$ hold true.
-Once the verification is done, \textsc{Discover-Parent}$(v)$ simply returns the node corresponding the second label in that base string as its parent.
+Once verification is complete and $v$ decides on the base string that establishes a direction, $v$ simply identifies the node corresponding to the second bit in that base string as its parent (see the fifth column in Table \ref{table:refined-membership}).

-When node $v$ is not a tree node in a graph with cycles, the subroutine \textsc{Discover-Parent}($v$) helps determining that it is a core node under the oracular labeling.
-Notice that, in the oracular labeling, the string $000$ of labels can only appear around core nodes and not in any of the base strings as a sub-string.
-Thus, when $v$ with its own label $0$ finds two neighbors with label $0$, it determines itself as a core node.
-Once the procedure \textsc{Discover-Parent}() is over, it remains to verify that these local decisions are consistent across neighboring nodes.
-In particular, a core node must be adjacent to at least two other core nodes, and a tree node $v$ must have exactly one parent $p$ such that, from the perspective of $p$, node $v$ is identified as its child.
+When $v$ is not a tree node, it tries to determine if it is a core node or not.
+Notice that, in the oracular proof $L_O^*$, the string $000$ (made by the proof labels of three consecutive nodes) can only appear around a core node and does not appear in any base strings as a substring.
+Thus, when $v$ with proof label $0$ finds two neighbors with the proof label $0$, it finds itself as a core node.
+If $v$ is neither a tree node nor a core node, it simply rejects at this stage.

+\textbf{Verification Algorithm $\mathcal{A}_0$--\textsc{2labels}:} (Algorithm \ref{alg:A_0-algorithm-2labels}) Once the subroutine \textsc{Discover-Parent}() is over, it remains to verify that these local decisions are consistent across neighboring nodes.
+In particular, a core node must be adjacent to at least two other core nodes, and a tree node $v$ must have exactly one parent $p$ such that, from the perspective of $p$, node $v$ is identified as a child of $p$.
 To perform this verification, a node $v$ uses view distance $3$ to simulate the \textsc{Discover-Parent}($u$) algorithm for each neighbor $u \in N_1(v)$ and checks that the resulting decisions agree.

-Now we formally present the pseudocodes.
-The main algorithm is in Algorithm~\ref{alg:A_0-algorithm-2labels}, with Algorithm~\ref{alg:parent} serving as a subroutine.